hgonomeg/bansu/README.md

 ## Todo

-* Isolating jobs in containers
+* Documentation
-* Input validation!!!
+ * Node test
+ * Building Docker container
 * Support for servalcat
 * Think about API design for defining graph-like pipelines (if we ever need that)